 Trends and Latest Developments

 Another trend is the growing emphasis on assessing higher-order thinking skills, such as problem-solving, critical thinking, and creativity.
 This requires the development of MCQs that go beyond simple recall and require students to apply their knowledge in novel and complex situations.
-For example, a question might present a real-world scenario and ask students to use mathematical modeling to solve a problem.
+Take this: a question might present a real-world scenario and ask students to use mathematical modeling to solve a problem.
 These types of questions require students to integrate multiple concepts and to think critically about the assumptions and limitations of their models.

 Tips and Expert Advice